alby13/tanuki-browser/README.md

 -Fixed an issue that would cause the program to freeze

--Added Scroll Bar, Text Wrapping, and Night Mode to Page Source
+-Upgraded Page Source: Added Scroll Bar, Text Wrapping, and Night Mode

 ## 💰 Donationware